RainbowMiner/RainbowMiner/README.md

    - your MiningPoolHub username, if you plan to use this pool
    - your region.
 Valid names are: US, Europe, Asia
    - your currencies.
 Valid currencies are: BTC, USD, EUR, GBP, ETH, ..
    - the pools, you want to mine as comma separated list.
-Valid poolnames are: ahashpool, ahashpoolcoins, blazepool, blockcruncher, blockmasters, blockmasterscoins, hashrefinery, miningpoolhub, miningpoolhubcoins, miningpoolhubmini, nicehash, ravenminer, yiimp, zergpool, zergpoolcoins, zpool, zpoolcoins
+Valid poolnames are: ahashpool, ahashpoolcoins, blazepool, blockcruncher, blockmasters, blockmasterscoins, bsod, hashrefinery, miningpoolhub, miningpoolhubcoins, miningpoolhubmini, nicehash, phiphipool, ravenminer, yiimp, zergpool, zergpoolcoins, zpool, zpoolcoins
    - the algorithm, you want to mine as comma separated list.
-Valid names are: Bitcore, Blakecoin, Blake2s, BlakeVanilla, C11, CryptoNightV7, Ethash, X11, Decred, Equihash, Equihash-BTG, Groestl, HMQ1725, HSR, JHA, Keccak, Lbry, Lyra2RE2, Lyra2z, MyriadGroestl, NeoScrypt, Pascal, Phi, Polytimos, Quark, Qubit, Scrypt, SHA256, Sib, Skunk, Skein, Tensority, Timetravel, Tribus, Veltor, X11, X12, X11evo, X16R, X16S, X17, Yescrypt
+Valid names are: Bitcore, Blakecoin, Blake2s, BlakeVanilla, C11, CryptoNightV7, Ethash, X11, Decred, Equihash, Equihash-BTG, Groestl, HMQ1725, HSR, JHA, Keccak, Lbry, Lyra2RE2, Lyra2z, MyriadGroestl, NeoScrypt, Pascal, Phi, Polytimos, Quark, Qubit, Scrypt, SHA256, Sib, Skunk, Skein, Tensority, Timetravel, Tribus, Veltor, X11, X12, X11evo, X16R, X16S, X17, Yescrypt and many more
    - the devices, you want to use for mining.
 Valid descriptors are: gpu, cpu, nvidia, amd (RainbowMiner will show you, which devices are available on your machine) or use your device names (without spaces, without leading geforce): gtx1070, gtx1080ti ..
 5. Let the downloads and benchmarking finish (it will already mine to your wallets)